17 Essentials Most People Miss on Their Hawaii Packing List

 7. Reusable Bags

 A few years ago, Hawaii banned the use of plastic bags.
-That means everyone needs to bring a reusable bag if you are shopping in Hawaii.
+That means everyone needs to bring a reusable bag if they are shopping in Hawaii.
 Check out the latest prices and more details.

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids: reusable bags

-I usually bring a handful of these little nylon bags because they hardly take up any space and they are perfect for carrying groceries and cute clothes I buy in Hawaii.
+I usually bring a handful of these little nylon bags because they hardly take up any space, and they are perfect for carrying groceries and cute clothes I buy in Hawaii.

 Now, some tourist shops will provide you with a paper bag, but most won’t.
 So, it’s better to come prepared.